4d/docs/docs/FormObjects/properties_Display.md

 ## Title

-This property is available when the [Boolean Format](#boolean-format) or the [Three-states Checkbox](#three-states) property is enabled for a boolean column, so that the title of the check box can be entered.
+This property is available when the [Boolean Format](#boolean-format) or the [Three-states Checkbox](#three-states) property is enabled for a list box boolean column, so that the title of the check box can be entered.

 #### JSON Grammar